-The municipality had succeeded into reviewing the IDP successful with the help of consultants.
-The PMS system had been fully reviewed and will be implemented in the 2010/11 financial year.
+The municipality had succeeded into reviewing the IDP successful in-house.
+The PMS system had been fully reviewed and had been implemented in the 2011/12 financial year.

 The municipality's budget has been changed to ensure that it is in the new format as prescribed by the MFMA.